tetloose/tetloose-wp/Docs/Development/ts.md

 `{component-name}.styles.scss`

 For none css modules just include a style sheet in your ts file, it will load these styles.
-The nameing convention needs to be `{component-name}.styles.scss`, this will tell Webpack to treat this file differently from a CSS Module.
+The naming convention needs to be `{component-name}.styles.scss`, this will tell Webpack to treat this file differently from a CSS Module.

+To use application variables, mixins, colors, fonts and typography you must include `@import 'path-to/settings';` within `component-name.styles.scss`.

 See [SCSS >>](scss.md).